cryptedx/copilot-orchestra/README.md

 - **Git** - Version control is integral to the workflow
   - Used for commit workflow at end of each phase
   - Recommended: Basic familiarity with git commands

-- **Node.js 18+** (Optional) - Only required if using MCP elicitation feature
-  - For building and running the MCP server
-  - Enables MCP elicitation via native UI prompts without breaking conversation flow

 ## Installation